Skip to main content

 Health-contingent wellness programs, which tie rewards to specific health outcomes, have stricter legal requirements to ensure they do not discriminate against individuals with medical conditions.

 The Equal Employment Opportunity Commission (EEOC) is the federal agency responsible for enforcing the ADA and GINA.
-The EEOC’s guidance clarifies that for any health-contingent program, an employer must offer a to any employee for whom it is unreasonably difficult or medically inadvisable to meet the initial standard due to a medical condition.
+The EEOC’s guidance clarifies that for any health-contingent program, an employer must offer a reasonable alternative standard to any employee for whom it is unreasonably difficult or medically inadvisable to meet the initial standard due to a medical condition.
 This is not an optional courtesy; it is a legal obligation.

 Examples of Reasonable Alternative Standards

-What constitutes a is flexible and depends on the circumstances.
+What constitutes a reasonable alternative is flexible and depends on the circumstances.
 The goal is to provide a path to the same reward that is achievable for the employee.
 The following are common examples of accommodations.

 1. Alternative Activities An employee with a knee condition who cannot participate in a running program might be offered a swimming program instead.